jonasporto/helptea/README.md

 # HelpTea

-A rails app to track search queries and generate analytics, check [about](About.md) to see more about.
+A Simple Rails app to track search queries and generate analytics, check [about](About.md) to see more about.